Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 Health Service Programs

-U.S. Department of Health and Human Services administer IHS.
-So, it is the primary Federal healthcare provider of federally-recognised Native American tribes and Alaskan Natives.
+The U.S. Department of Health and Human Services administers IHS.
+So, it is the primary Federal healthcare provider of federally-recognized Native American tribes and Alaskan Natives.

 Health Centers are federally-funded establishments that provide healthcare services to all the residents within a given community, particularly those who do not have access to medical services.
 This typically includes migrant and seasonal farmworkers, homeless individuals, public housing residents, and among all, children of school-going age.